 Transfer it to the oven and cook it at 275 for another 90 to 120 minutes or until the thighs read 165°.

-Be sure to then cover the turkey in foil and let it rest for 30 minutes before slicing and serving!
+Be sure to then cover it in foil and let it rest for 30 minutes before slicing and serving!

 - CHEF NOTE: Resting it allows for the juices to soak back into the turkey while ensuring the meat gets over that 165° internal temperature mark.

 You can definitely brine a pre-brined turkey but I highly recommend against doing so.
-Your turkey will be extremely salty and most likely the protein will overly break down due to all of the acid infusing into the meat.
+It will be extremely salty and most likely the protein will overly break down due to all of the acid infusing into the meat.

 OTHER HOLIDAY RECIPES

 These are recipes you should definitely make during the Thanksgiving and Christmas Season.